yaroslavyaroslav/OpenAI-sublime-text/README.md

 Please note that OpenAI is a paid service, and you will need to have an API key and sufficient credit to use the plugin.

 Additionally, **all selected code will be sent to the OpenAI servers for processing, so make sure you have the necessary permissions to do so**.

+## Disclamer
+This one was at 80% written by that thing itself including this readme.
+I was here mostly for debugging purposes, rather then designing and researching.
+This is pure magic, i swear.